 Helmets designed to handle major crash energy generally contain a layer of crushable foam.
 When you crash and hit a hard surface, the foam part of a helmet crushes, controlling the crash energy and extending your head's stopping time by about six thousandths of a second (6 ms) to reduce the peak impact to the brain.
 Rotational forces and internal strains are likely to be reduced by the crushing.

-In a lab test, graphs of the impact energy the brain sees look like this, with a smooth curve extending over 6ms for the good helmet
+In a lab test, graphs of the impact energy the brain sees look like this, with a smooth curve extending over 6ms for

 Thicker foam is better, giving your head more room and milliseconds to stop.
 If the foam is 15mm thick it obviously has to stop you in half the distance of a 30mm thick foam.
 Basic laws of physics result in more force to the brain if the stopping distance is shorter, whatever the "miracle" foam may be.
 Less dense foam can be better as well, since it can crush in a lesser impact, but it has to be thicker in order to avoid crushing down and "bottoming out" in a harder impact.
 The ideal "rate sensitive" foam would tune itself for the impact, stiffening up for a hard one and yielding more in a more moderate hit.